Achievable logoAchievable logo

 Pseudostratified ciliated columnar epithelium of respiratory tract with mucus glands

-In the alveoli, macrophages serve as a final defense by engulfing and destroying any foreign substances that are missed by the cilia and manage to reach these delicate air sacs.
+In the alveoli, macrophages provide a final line of defense by engulfing and destroying foreign substances that escape the cilia and reach these delicate air sacs.

 Structure of lungs and alveoli

 Air enters through the nasal cavity, where it is warmed, humidified, and filtered by hair, mucus, and cilia.
-It then passes through the pharynx and the larynx into the trachea, a tube about 10–12 cm long supported by hyaline cartilage rings and smooth muscle that can contract during forced exhalation (e.g., coughing).
+It then passes through the pharynx and the larynx into the trachea, a tube about 10-12 cm long.
+The trachea is supported by hyaline cartilage rings and smooth muscle that can contract during forced exhalation (e.g., coughing).

 The trachea splits into two primary bronchi, each entering a lung.
 Within the lungs, these bronchi branch into secondary and tertiary bronchi, then into smaller bronchioles, which rely on air pressure (rather than cartilage) to stay open.

-The lungs themselves differ in size: the right lung has three lobes, whereas the left lung has two.
-Below them lies the diaphragm, a muscular boundary at the base of the thoracic cavity that drives inhalation by lowering and expanding the chest volume.
+The lungs differ in size: the right lung has three lobes, whereas the left lung has two.
+Below them lies the diaphragm, a muscular boundary at the base of the thoracic cavity.
+When it contracts, it lowers and expands the chest volume, helping drive inhalation.

 Mammalian respiratory system showing airflow from nasal cavity to alveoli